Display advertising has been around for over 20 years, but many advertisers are asking themselves if it’s still worth investing in.

 5. What are Retargeting Campaigns?

 Also known as remarketing, a retargeting campaign helps re-engage users who previously interacted with your website.
-A retargeting campaign is usually the perfect way to boost sales or conversions, since conversion rates are higher on returning users.
+A retargeting campaign is usually the perfect way to boost sales or conversions, since conversion rates (CVR) are higher on returning users.

 Retargeting also solves one of the major problems of online advertising – context.